 You can test the sending of emails easily with the

 ~/bin/mail).
-The best way to test this is as an instance user,
+The best way to test this is as a site user,

 since the notification scripts will later run with the same permissions.